Sword of the Samurai (1989 video game): Reception

 In the February–March 1990 issue of Games International, Brian Walker was disappointed in this game, commenting that although the outside of the box had promised "'a role-playing action-adventure simulation' [...] it is none of these things."
-Although he found combat quite easy and even fun, it failed to advance in challenge as he worked his way through the game; he wrote of the arcade-style combats, "they soon pale as you continuously fight the same opponents in the same locations."
+Although he found combat quite easy and even fun, it failed to advance in challenge as he worked his way through the game.
+He wrote of the arcade-style combats, "they soon pale as you continuously fight the same opponents in the same locations."
 He did like the graphics, which he called "superb and offer a real flavour of Japan".
-He also called the system for fighting strategic army battles "the most innovative parts of the game."
-And he liked the beautifully detailed glossy manual.
+He also called the system for fighting strategic army battles "the most innovative parts of the game", and he enjoyed the beautifully detailed glossy manual.
 However, the "less than cerebral arcade sequences" led Walker to give the game a poor rating of 5 out of 10, although he did give the graphics an excellent rating of 9 out of 10.

 Jim Trunzo reviewed Sword of the Samurai for White Wolf #20, rating it 4 out of 5 overall, and stated that "Sword of the Samurai is one of the most complete programs designed.
 Virtually all aspects of the period of the genre are covered.
 The storyline is complete and effectively mixes warfare, domestic concerns, and political matters."

-Computer Gaming World stated in 1990 that Sword of the Samurai "offers even more than its spiritual ancestor, Pirates!".
-It praised the game's graphics, soundtrack, and many choices during gameplay.
-Later that year and in 1993 the magazine gave it four stars out of five, stating that the game did not sell as well as Pirates! despite "near perfect" game play and historical accuracy.
+In 1990, Computer Gaming World stated that Sword of the Samurai "offers even more than its spiritual ancestor, Pirates!".
+It praised the graphics, soundtrack, and many choices during gameplay.
+Later that year and in 1993, the magazine gave it four stars out of five, saying the game did not sell as well as Pirates! despite "near perfect" gameplay and historical accuracy.